Privacy Statement

 - • Your email address (normalized for storage)

-- • Your search query and any filters you applied
+- • Your saved search query and saved filter settings (including any relative date preset, if used)

 - • Your marketing consent preference (optional)